Stable Events 2026 Site Safety Induction

 • - -

-• I * * confrim that i have read and understood this Site Saftey Induction & hereby confirm I will uphold my responsibilities under the H&S at work Act 1974 and other relevant statutory legislation and guidance as appropriate.
+• I * * confirm that I have read and understood this Site Safety Induction & hereby confirm I will uphold my responsibilities under the H&S at work Act 1974 and other relevant statutory legislation and guidance as appropriate.

-• By submitting your information using the Health and Safety Checklist for Exhibitors, you consent to the collection, storage and processing of your personal information by us in the manner set out in this form.
+• By submitting your information you consent to the collection, storage and processing of your personal information by us in the manner set out in this form.

 Please see the Stable Event Group's Privacy Policy for further details.